NLGithubWP/tech-notebook/_posts/practise/2000-01-01-cockroachDB-opt.md

 Requirements

 1. Read latency is low, but write latency is higher
-2. Read can be historical (4.8 second or more in past)
+2. Read can be historical (4.8 seconds or more in past)
 3. Available during region failure

-# 3. Manage Txs
+# 3. Manage Tx

 ![image-20211028155026069](https://github.com/NLGithubWP/tech-notebook/raw/master/img/a_img_store/image-20211028155026069.png)